 - Identify requirements

-Table A: The right way
+Table A: The accurate method

 Test scenario ID | Test scenario description | Positive/Negative |